heatcrypto/heatwallet/README.md

   3. Through support for the binary Ethereum ABI protocol we can inspect and visualize raw Ethereum transactions (ERC20 details)

 ```
 Note!
-HEAT private keys are also BIP44 compatible seeds, see https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki.
+HEAT private keys (except for early versions) are also BIP44 compatible seeds, see https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki.
 What this means is that the same seed that gives you access to your HEAT account (the 12 words phrase) also gives you access to any number of derived Bitcoin addresses.
 ```

 Ethereum private keys can be added to the wallet in the exact same way as we can add Bitcoin private keys.
 Please see [the section on bitcoin](#bitcoin) for how to do that.